All Episodes

 And you are what you consume in your mind.

-Uh, and that's why social media, it's a great tool, but it's also a great liability.
+And that's why social media, it's a great tool, but it's also a great liability.

-I want to talk about pastors for Trump.
+I want to talk about Pastors for Trump.

-And and some people might believe that that there seems that there's some kind of uh well that that could create a problem for you.
+And some people might believe that there's some kind of, well, that that could create a problem for you as a Christian or as a pastor or something like that.

-But so explain to me how this works.
+But explain to me how this works.

 But evangelicals don't really turn out to vote too well.

-So the thought was what if we mobilized evangelical Christians by mobilizing their pastors?
+So the thought was, what if we mobilized evangelical Christians by mobilizing their pastors?

-Because if a pastor gets up to his church and he says, go vote and vote your values, that's a big significant push because people listen to their pastors.
+Because if a pastor gets up to his church and he says, go vote and vote your values, that's a big, significant push because people listen to their pastors.

 And so that was the idea.

-Let's mobilize pastors to help get President Trump back into the White House because there's never been a more pro-Christian president in my lifetime at least.
+Let's mobilize pastors to help get President Trump back into the White House because there's never been a more pro-Christian president in my lifetime, at least.

 Someone who moved the needle on issues that matter to me as a Christian.